Child Trafficking & Exploitation

 Our Latest Human Trafficking Research & Resources

-Across the state of Texas, there are hundreds of illegal massage businesses acting as fronts for human trafficking and sexual exploitation.
-These havens for human trafficking are hiding in plain sight: they exist all across our major cities, tucked inside some of our wealthiest neighborhoods.
-Many can even be found within walking distance of public schools.
+By David McClendon & Jamey Caruthers, CHILDREN AT RISK Across the state of Texas, there are hundreds of illegal massage businesses (IMBs) acting as fronts for human trafficking and sexual exploitation.
+These illicit businesses are found in nearly all major Texas...

 Thanks to the generous support of the Texas Bar Foundation, CHILDREN AT RISK is pleased to announce the release of its latest publication, The Sex Trafficking Marketplace: Addressing Demand through Legislation and Tactics.
 In order to better understand the sex...